nhsconnect/FHIR-NRLS-API/pages/nrl_interaction/interactions/api_interaction_create.md

 </div>

 Provider systems **MUST**:

-- construct and send a new pointer (DocumentReference) resource that conforms to the `NRL-DocumentReference-1` profile and submit this to the NRL using the FHIR RESTful [create](https://www.hl7.org/fhir/stu3/http.html#create) interaction.
-- include all of the mandatory data-elements contained in the `NRL-DocumentReference-1` profile when constructing a `DocumentReference`.
-The mandatory data-elements are detailed on the [Developer FHIR Resource](pointer_fhir_resource.html) page.
-- follow all population guidance as outlined on the [Developer FHIR Resource](pointer_fhir_resource.html) page when constructing a `DocumentReference`.
 - only create pointers for records where they are the pointer owner (custodian).
+- construct a new pointer that conforms to the `NRL-DocumentReference-1` profile following all population guidance as outlined on the [Developer FHIR Resource](pointer_fhir_resource.html) page.

-For all create requests the `custodian` ODS code in the `DocumentReference` **MUST** be affiliated with the `Client System ASID` value in the `fromASID` HTTP request header sent to the NRL.
+    - `custodian.reference` must be populated with an ODS code affiliated with the Client System ASID value in the `fromASID` HTTP request header.
+- submit the pointer to the NRL using the FHIR RESTful [create](https://www.hl7.org/fhir/stu3/http.html#create) interaction.

 ### XML Example of a New DocumentReference Resource (Pointer)